BornAgainCoder7/codeclub-guide/CONTRIBUTING.md

 This is a community resource—built by facilitators, participants, and contributors like you.
 This document provides guidance on how to contribute meaningfully and respectfully.
 Please take a moment to read it.
+Respect the [SORTEE code of conduct](https://sortee.org/codeofconduct/) to maintain an open, inclusive, and supportive environment.

 ## What Can I Contribute?